slowernews/wisdom-tldr/README.md

 ===
 ###On memory

-we forget more future events than past events.
+> *'People forget more future events than past events.'*

-Memories need sleep to get consolidated.
+> *'Memories need sleep to get consolidated.
 Sleep deprivation is bad for memory.
-Stress also.
+Stress also.'*

-Repetition is good for memory but its a thin line between repetition and getting annoyed.
+> *'Repetition is good for memory but its a thin line between repetition and getting annoyed.'*

-Do i need to justify my choice?
-What am i searching for? functional decision vs emotional decision.

-too familiar - too unfamiliar. we like what is in the middle! similar enough and different enough to be liked. the secret is on the [middle](#on-balance-perfectionism-and-good-enough)